 This is a free event for breast cancer survivors, men and women living with metastatic breast cancer and the special loved ones who walk every step of the journey with you.

 ABOUT YOUR PINK, PURPLE, STRENGTH AND UNITY EXPERIENCE.

 Komen Philadelphia understands that the needs, hopes and every-day lives of breast cancer survivors and metastatic breast cancer Forever Fighters differ greatly than those of someone who never faced a diagnosis.
 We also have the resources, experience and devotion to support your life!

 From quelling the anxiety of recurrence to coping with the health side effects of treatment—from building confidence on the foundation of the latest research to understanding the role of genetics—from juggling family, career and healthcare to removing stressful relationships from your life—from nurturing your mind and soul to pursuing physical paths for improved quality of life—Pink, Purple, Strength and Unity offers experts to address your biggest concerns, while strengthening your peer network of support.

-Register today, then join us for a day of making connections, expanding your resources and creating an empowered and confident community of breast cancer survivors and Forever Fighters.
+Join us for a day of making connections, expanding your resources and creating an empowered and confident community of breast cancer survivors and Forever Fighters.